realTristan/ReportCardPro/README.md

 # To do
 1. Add new student (pop-up) (dialog box with input)
-2. Students Page
-3. Add/Remove Courses
+2. Add/Remove Courses
-4. Set Course Grades
+3. Set Course Grades
-5. Update Cache Functions
+4. Update Cache Functions
-6. Be able to make a .png with all of the students grades
+5. Be able to make a .png with all of the students grades

 # License
 MIT License